Microsoft’s Flight Simulator, once a staple for PC gamers across the world, will return with with a major overhaul in 2020.

 What will the gameplay be like?

-Few details have been provided so far, but we can expect the gameplay to loosely resemble previous titles, striking a balance between nostalgic moments that have defined the series and a truly modern gaming experience.
+The gameplay will loosely resemble previous titles, striking a balance between nostalgic moments that have defined the series and a truly modern gaming experience.
 The game will offer unprecedented freedom, allowing players to create a flight plan and fly anywhere around the world.

 Landscapes will be rendered in remarkable detail, thanks to Microsoft combining satellite imagery with their own advanced artificial intelligence.
 The resulting effect on graphics is phenomenal, with famous sights such as San Francisco’s Golden Gate Bridge and the Pyramids of Giza looking stunning from the air.
 Players can choose to fly during the day or at night, with dynamic weather patterns closely mirroring the challenges faced by 21st century pilots.